 "Contact your employer several weeks before returning to work," says Nancy Holtzman, a maternal, infant, and lactation specialist.
 "Let them know you'll need to express milk two or three times each day once you return.
 Find out what policies may already be in place, or research the legislation in your area.
 Present your employer with a positive attitude and practical suggestions to make your pumping plan work for everyone."

 Get to work

-Try to dress in easily accessible clothing: blouses that unbutton in the front, or sweaters that pull up easily.
-You may find that favorite one-piece dresses, for instance, aren’t worth the bother of having to disrobe entirely to pump.
-It's also a good idea to keep an extra neutral-colored blouse or sweater for those days when you can't get to your pump fast enough and you start to leak.
-It goes without saying that you should wear a good set of breast pads at all times, and keep some spares in your desk or locker.
+Try to dress in clothing that eases pumping, such as blouses that unbutton in the front or sweaters that pull up easily.
+You may find that your favorite one-piece dress isn't worth the trouble of having to disrobe entirely to pump.
+It's also a good idea to keep an extra neutral-colored blouse or sweater at work for those days when you can't get to your pump fast enough and you start to leak.
+Wearing a good set of breast pads at all times will cut down on such accidents.
+It's a good idea to keep some spares in your desk or locker.

 You may not master the art of being a breastfeeding working mom the first day back at the office.
 A mere 7 percent of women find pumping at work extremely easy, according to Bravado's research.

 Through this whole process, the best advice might just be to exercise patience and give it time, says Staci Starr, senior brand manager at Bravado Designs.

 "Confidence and comfort come with time and with help," Starr says.